 QUICK IDEAS: Steam and add salt and pepper; sautee with bacon or sausage, chop in a food processor and add to soup.

 Sauteed Broccoli Raab:

 *This recipe works on top of pasta, too

 *Servings depend on how much you want to make.
 Just add additional ingredients depending on how much broccoli raab you use.

-pine nuts, or I use crushed almonds...but walnuts would work, too!
+pine nuts, or I use crushed almonds...but walnuts or sunflower seeds would work, too!